A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 You can see where all this might lead.

 By the way, I have a signed copy of Rectenwald’s new book, The Great Reset and the Struggle for Liberty.
-In this book, Rectenwald gathers a mass of evidence indicating that the woke “social justice” narrative is the ideological aspect of… precisely the thing we are supposed to think is unthinkable: a global conspiracy to bring about world government.
+In this book, Rectenwald gathers a mass of evidence indicating that the woke “social justice” narrative is the ideological aspect of precisely the thing we are supposed to think is unthinkable: a global conspiracy to bring about world government.
 It is a conspiracy involving the World Economic Forum (WEF) and its Great Reset agenda.
 Yet Rectenwald is no more of a “conspiracy theorist” than, say Thomas Jefferson, who, along with other founding fathers, railed against “a long train of abuses and usurpations, pursuing invariably the same object [that evinces] a design to reduce them under absolute despotism.”
-(Yes, America’s founding fathers—conspiracy theorists, all of them.)
+Yes, America’s founding fathers—conspiracy theorists, all of them.

-Speaking of long trains of abuses, would we be any more irrational than Jefferson in suggesting that the long train of abuses (and absurdities) we have witnessed over the past three years of COVID hysteria evinces a similar design to reduce people under absolute despotism?
+Speaking of long trains of abuses, would we be any more irrational than Jefferson in suggesting that the long train of abuses (and absurdities) we have witnessed over three years of COVID hysteria evinces a similar design to reduce people under absolute despotism?
 Before you answer the question, dear reader, be sure to read Rectenwald’s book.

 To be clear, I do not believe there is a single, monolithic power center located in the WEF.
 I believe that what Carrol Quigley calls “the network” comprises factions and rivalries between morally compromised, back-stabbing control freaks.
 There is definitely infighting among the globalists, Old Money versus New Money, Yankees versus Cowboys (in America), etc. This internecine feuding undoubtedly slows the “progressive” march toward world government.

-On this basis, a wishful thinker might conclude that this friction among global elites shows that there is no shared purpose or underlying unity.
+On this basis, a wishful thinker might conclude that the friction among global elites shows that there is no shared purpose or underlying unity.
 In that case, there is no effective global conspiracy to speak of.
-But the fact that such “progress” might be impeded by centrifugal forces is hardly evidence that there is no underlying unity.
+But the fact that such progress might be impeded by centrifugal forces is hardly evidence that there is no underlying unity.
 Without unity of purpose or the shared goal of a world state, global elites could scarcely have gotten as far as they have in terms of consolidating political power via the establishment of Round Table groups, national central banks working in concert, the Bretton Woods agreement, and the United Nations (to name just a few of the globalists’s greatest hits), not to mention the globally coordinated response to the recent pandemic.

-With all this in mind, I have to look askance at the conclusion reached by Woods and Sammeroff, “…we have the met the enemy and he is us.”
-(As I mentioned, Woods’s thinking may have changed on this issue.)
 I think we can make finer distinctions here.
 For instance, we should be able to tell the difference between someone like our misinformed next-door neighbor, who is basically a good person, on the one hand, and a person like Alan Greenspan, on the other.
 Yes, it is true that our friend is not well versed in Austrian economics and probably has never heard of such a thing and consequently supports bad policies.
-But his ignorance is far less consequential than the feigned ignorance and corruption of a prominent member of the “network” who was for several years the most powerful regulator of the U.S. financial system and who was furthermore largely responsible for 2008 housing market collapse that affected millions of people.
+But his ignorance is far less consequential than the feigned ignorance and corruption of a prominent member of the “network” who for several years was the most powerful regulator of the U.S. financial system and who was furthermore largely responsible for 2008 housing market collapse.

-As power becomes increasingly concentrated in the hands of reckless people like Greenspan—people who occupy what C. Wright Mills calls the “command posts” of society and who are in a position to make history-making decisions—we would do well to pay attention to what these people are up to (if only to set the historical record straight after the fact).
-Doing so puts us in a better position to see what is coming down the pike and to resist what is being foisted on us.
+As power becomes increasingly concentrated in the hands of reckless people like Greenspan—people who occupy what C. Wright Mills calls the “command posts” of society and who are in a position to make history-making decisions—we would do well to pay attention to what these people are up to (if only to set the historical record straight).
+Doing so also puts us in a better position to see what is coming down the pike and to resist what is being foisted on us.
 Good, conscientious people can do this while also learning and teaching economics, as demonstrated by Rothbard, Hoppe, Rectenwald, and other scholars.